General terms and conditions of business

 I. Deliveries and services

-1. The scope of deliveries and services of the Abwaclean group of companies, consisting of Abwaclean EWU GmbH and STEINLE WATERTECHNOLOGY, hereinafter STEINLE, is determined by the mutual written declarations of the contracting parties.
-However, the general terms and conditions of the client, hereinafter AG, only apply to the extent that STEINLE has expressly agreed to them in writing.
+1. The scope of deliveries and services provided by STEINLE WATERTECHNOLOGY (hereinafter referred to as STEINLE) shall be determined by the mutual written declarations of the contracting parties.
+However, the general terms and conditions of the client (hereinafter referred to as the "Customer") shall only apply to the extent that STEINLE has expressly agreed to them in writing.

-2. The basis for all deliveries and services from STEINLE are the service descriptions agreed and agreed with the client with the task for the STEINLE systems.
-The process descriptions are created and become part of the order after signing.
+2. All deliveries and services provided by STEINLE are based on the specifications defined and agreed upon with the Client, including the specifications for the STEINLE systems.
+The process descriptions will be prepared and become part of the contract upon signature.

-3. If additional costs arise for STEINLE due to a subsequent change to the service description by the Client or due to other circumstances for which the Client is responsible, these will be reimbursed by the Client at the agreed rates or, alternatively, at the rates customary in the industry.
-In addition, STEINLE must be reimbursed for the costs actually incurred due to the additional costs.
+3. If additional expenses arise for STEINLE due to a subsequent change to the service description by the Client or due to other circumstances for which the Client is responsible, the Client shall reimburse these at the agreed rates or, failing that, at the rates customary in the industry.
+Furthermore, STEINLE shall be reimbursed for the actual costs incurred due to the additional expenses.

 II.
 Offer and offer documents

-1. Offers are based on the product water analysis values and offer documents provided by the customer, such as drawings, illustrations, descriptions, weight and other dimensions, etc. are non-binding and subject to change.
+1. Offers are based on the product water analysis values and offer documents provided by the Customer, such as drawings, illustrations, descriptions, weight and other dimensions, etc., are subject to change and non-binding.
 They only become part of the contract if they are expressly included in an order confirmation from STEINLE.
-STEINLE expressly reserves the right to make design and material changes, provided that these changes are reasonable for the customer.
+STEINLE expressly reserves the right to make design and material changes, provided these changes are reasonable for the Customer.

-2. Ownership and copyright of offers, plans, illustrations, drawings, calculations and other offer documents are reserved.
-These documents may not be copied or made available to third parties without the prior consent of STEINLE.
-Use for the self-production of devices and parts is also not permitted.
-The offer documents must be returned to STEINLE immediately upon request, in particular if the order is not placed and the customer is not legally obliged to keep them.
+2. Ownership and copyright to offers, plans, illustrations, drawings, calculations, and other offer documents remain reserved.
+These documents may not be reproduced or made accessible to third parties without the prior consent of STEINLE.
+Use for the self-production of devices and parts is also prohibited.
+The offer documents must be returned to STEINLE immediately upon request, particularly if the order is not placed and the Client is not legally obliged to retain them.

-1. Prices are ex works, excluding packaging, transport, assembly and commissioning.
+1. Prices are ex works, excluding packaging, transport, assembly and commissioning plus the applicable statutory

 2. The amounts for the deliveries and services will be invoiced as follows: